stratdev3/SimpleW/readme.md

 Notes :
 - query string are mapped by name to the parameter method.
-- Only declared parameters are mapped.
+- Only declared parameters are mapped (no exception when missing properties).
 - When a method has a mandatory parameter (without default value), the route will not match if not provided in the url (return HTTP CODE 404).
 - `Route.ParseQueryString(this.Request.Url)` to get all query strings